 Information provided includes course descriptions by subject only.
-For complete 2021-2022 programs/academic plans, please refer to Academic Programs (p.
-25).
+For complete 2021-2022 programs/academic plans, please refer to Academic Programs (http://catalog.blackhawk.edu/archives/2021-2022/ academics/).

-606-116 Program(s)
+606-116 Program(s) Credits: 3

 In this course students will conduct load and stress analysis in the design of a machine.
 Students will learn about machine elements such as gears, bearings, and shafts and will incorporate these components in a machine design of their own.